dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 Main memory is the next level of the hierarchy, downstream from the caches.
 Requests to load and store data are initiated by the Memory Controller Unit (MCU).
 In the past, this circuit was located in the northbridge chip on the motherboard.
 But nowadays, most processors have this component embedded, so the CPU has a dedicated memory bus connecting it to the main memory.

 Main memory uses DRAM (Dynamic Random Access Memory) technology that supports large capacities at reasonable cost points.
 When comparing DRAM modules, people usually look at memory density and memory speed, along with its price of course.
-Memory density defines how much memory the module has measured in GB.
+Memory density defines the capacity of the module measured in GB.
 Obviously, the more available memory the better as it is a precious resource used by the OS and applications.

 The performance of the main memory is described by latency and bandwidth.
 Memory latency is the time elapsed between the memory access request being issued and when the data is available to use by the CPU.
 Memory bandwidth defines how many bytes can be fetched per some period of time, and is usually measured in gigabytes per second.